No Bake Chocolate Peanut Butter Protein Bars

 - 1 cup peanut butter

-- 2 teaspoon coconut oil (optional, see notes)
+- 2 tsp coconut oil (optional, see notes)

 - Combine peanut butter, protein powder, maple syrup, almond flour, vanilla extract, and salt in a bowl.
 Mix together until dough forms.